ovh/docs/pages/web/emails/manual_email_migration/guide.en-gb.md

 ![emails](images/thunderbird-profil-create01.png){.thumbnail}

-In the next step, name your profile and identify the folder where the profile will be created, below the sentence "Your user settings, preferences and all your personal data will be saved in:
+In the next step, name your profile and identify the folder where the profile will be created, below the sentence "Your user settings, preferences and all your personal data will be saved in":

 ![emails](images/thunderbird-profil-create02.png){.thumbnail}